-At some point you've undoubtedly seen your mouse pointer turn into this: 😪 Apple calls it the "spinning wait cursor," but most Mac power users I know refer to it as the SPOD-the initials stand for "spinning pizza of death," "spinning pinwheel of doom," or any of several other clever variants-or the spinning beach ball pointer.
+At some point you've undoubtedly seen your mouse pointer turn into a spinning rainbow pinwheel as an application stops responding.
+Apple calls this the "spinning wait cursor," but most Mac power users I know refer to it as the SPOD-the initials stand for "spinning pizza of death," "spinning pinwheel of doom," or any of several other clever variants-or the spinning beach ball pointer.
 It indicates that an application has become unresponsive for more than a few seconds.
 Most of the time, other software continues to function correctly, and your pointer appears as a SPOD only when it's over one of the windows of the application that's busy (or another of its elements, such as its menu bar or Dock icon).